www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.help.md

 * SPDX-FileCopyrightText: Contributors To The `net.splitcells.*` Projects
 ----
 # The Repo Process Help
+> Generates and executes a set of commands over a set of repositories given a set of command patterns.
 ## Flags
 usage: repos.process
 * --command COMMAND